The best of FIBA U17 WC 2018: Green on fire, historic France, Ballo a man-child and Sengun shines

 Mali may have only finished 12th in the tournament but the event in Argentina also in essence laid the foundation of what would become absolute magic the next summer at the the FIBA U19 Basketball World Cup 2019.
 Siriman Kanoute led the FIBA U17 Basketball World Cup 2018 in scoring at 24.6 points per game while Oumar Ballo earned a spot on the All-Tournament Team because he was second in scoring at 20.6 points per game and led the competition in rebounding at 16.9 rebounds per game.
 Those two would team up the next summer and help guide Mali to second place at the U19 World Cup - the greatest basketball achievement on the global stage for an African nation.

-The hidden star: Sengun shines for Turkey
+The hidden star: Sengun shines for Türkiye

-Turkey came into the tournament having finished second in 2016 and were hoping for more hardware.
-A loss to France in the Quarter-Finals meant the best the Turks could do was fifth place, which is exactly where they ended up - thanks in large part to a player one year younger than the rest of the competition and who would soon become a major star.
+Türkiye came into the tournament having finished second in 2016 and were hoping for more hardware.
+A loss to France in the Quarter-Finals meant the best they could do was fifth place, which is exactly where they ended up - thanks in large part to a player one year younger than the rest of the competition and who would soon become a major star.
 Alperen Sengun collected 12 points and 9 rebounds in the first game of the tournament against Puerto Rico and never slowed down - registering four double-doubles, including 26 points and 17 rebounds against France in the aforementioned Quarter-Finals.
-Sengun, who played for Turkey's senior national team at the FIBA Olympic Qualifying Tournament and had a solid debut in the NBA in 2021-22, ended up averaging 15.9 points and 12.3 rebounds per game and shooting 58 percent from the field.
+Sengun, who later played for Türkiye's senior national team at the FIBA Olympic Qualifying Tournament and had a solid debut in the NBA in 2021-22, ended up averaging 15.9 points and 12.3 rebounds per game and shooting 58 percent from the field.

 Stats leaders